pimutils/vdirsyncer/README.rst

 CardDAV/CalDAV Server Support
 =============================

-vdirsyncer is currently tested against the latest versions Radicale and ownCloud.
+vdirsyncer is currently tested against the latest versions of Radicale and ownCloud.
 While Radicale seems to work perfectly, ownCloud currently has problems detecting collisions and race-conditions.
 However, given that this is a problem with every setup involving ownCloud, and that ownCloud is widely